 Businesses get in trouble not when the technology changes, even if it changes drastically.
 They get in trouble when they don’t change.
 They don’t change because they keep doing things the way they have always done them.
 That’s precisely why you should read Part – 2.
 The second part unveils strategic imperatives of digital transformation.
 If you want to transform digitally, you should think about digital transformation strategy beyond procuring digital resources.
 Learn what role agile organizational structure plays, the importance of digital growth strategies and what KPIs to measure to assess digital transformation success.
 This blog will deepen your realization of digital resources, organizational structure, growth strategy, and metrics and goals.

-Strategic imperatives of digital transformation
+Strategic imperatives of digital transformation for startups

 The term ‘resources’ refers to any company’s ownership and control over assets and capabilities.
 Assets are nothing but the company’s resource endowments in physical and intellectual form.
 On the other hand, capabilities are typically found in the company’s human, information, or organizational buildup.
 The effective coordination and deployment of assets and capabilities matter the most in any company’s success story.